 Carbon Footprint and Home Economy.

-As everything is manufactured and assembled in London and Birmingham, I am supporting a local economy and the carbon footprint of the business is reduced.
+As everything is manufactured and assembled in London and the north of England, I am supporting a local economy and the carbon footprint of the business is reduced.

 Lily McCallin jewellery will never be ‘throw away’ and a lot of what I make is made to order.
-I design and create heirlooms that are built to last generations.
-Sustainability and workers rights will always be at the forefront of my mind.
+I design and create jewellery built to stand the test of time.

 Lily McCallin jewellery, previously known as FrillyByLily was born in 2006 when I developed a passion for collecting and reworking discarded vintage and costume jewellery into modern wearable items.
 For years I would give new life to odd and broken costume jewellery.